Partitions of Poland: History

-In 1769 the Habsburg monarchy annexed a small territory of Spisz and in 1770 it annexed Nowy Sącz and Nowy Targ.
+In 1769, the Habsburg monarchy annexed a small territory of Spisz and in 1770 it annexed Nowy Sącz and Nowy Targ.
 These territories had been a bone of contention between Poland and Hungary, which was a part of the Monarchy.
-Nevertheless, the Ottoman Empire, the Bar confederation and its French and European volunteers were defeated by Russian forces and Polish governmental ones with the aid of Great Britain.
+Nevertheless, the Ottoman Empire, the Bar confederation, bolstered by French volunteers, were defeated by Russian and Polish government forces.
 As Russia moved into the Crimea and the Danubian Principalities (which the Habsburg monarchy long coveted), King Frederick II of Prussia and Maria Theresa were worried that the defeat of the Ottoman Empire would severely upset the balance of power in Eastern Europe.
 Frederick II began to construct the partition to rebalance the power in Eastern Europe.